Shikata ga nai

 Shikata Ga Nai carved in marble.

 Shikata ga nai (仕方がない), /ja/, is a Japanese language phrase meaning "it cannot be helped" or "nothing can be done about it".
-Shō ga nai (しょうがない), /ja/ is an alternative.
+An alternative phrase with a similar meaning is Shō ga nai (しょうがない), /ja/.

 Cultural associations

-It has been used to describe the ability of the Japanese people to maintain dignity in the face of an unavoidable tragedy or injustice, particularly when the circumstances are beyond their control, somewhat similar to "c'est la vie" in French or "it is what it is" in English.
+It has been used to describe the ability of the Japanese people to maintain dignity in the face of an unavoidable tragedy or injustice, particularly when the circumstances are beyond their control, somewhat similar to "c'est la vie" in French, "no hay remedio" in Spanish, or "it is what it is" in English.
 Historically, it has been applied to situations which masses of Japanese people as a whole have been made to endure during World War II, including the Allied occupation of Japan and the internment of Japanese Americans and Japanese Canadians.

 In Asian American Women: The "Frontiers" Reader, author Debbie Storrs states:

 The Japanese phrase shikata ga nai, or "it can't be helped," indicates cultural norms over which one has little control...
 This notion of suffering in part stems from shikata ga nai: failing to follow cultural norms and social conventions led to a life of little choice but endurance of suffering.

 The phrase also can have negative connotations, as some may perceive the lack of reaction to adversity as complacence, both to social and political forces.
 In a Business Week article, a Western businessman says of Japanese people:

 He encourages Japanese not to succumb to the shikata ga nai mentality but to get angry and start behaving like citizens.
 'Japanese people listen to me because I'm always pushing what the possibilities are and how things can change... to ensure positive economic and political prospects...'